knutopia/Modlogr/README.md

 6. Consider deleting the processed recording from the Raspberry Pi after transferring it, to free up space.
 7. When done, turn off the Raspberry Pi.

-Files can be transferred while recording is happening or not.
-Only past recordings that have been processed are available for transfer in the Processed Recordings folder.
-If recording is currently active, the current recording must stop and be processed before it becomes available for transfer.
+* Files can be transferred to the computer while recording is happening.
+* Only past recordings that have been processed are available for transfer in the Processed Recordings folder.
+* If recording is currently active, the current recording must stop and be processed before it becomes available for transfer.

 ## How it Works
 As soon as the Raspberry Pi has booted, it starts looking for an audio interface.
 If it finds one, it starts recording, and keeps recording as long as the interface is there (and powered on) and as long as the Raspberry Pi is running.
 Look for the LED to start blinking slowly when recording starts.